ChristianHinko/MiningSetup/README.md

 - Make/edit String value `DefaultUserName` with the value as the name of your user
 - Make/edit String value `DefaultPassword` with the value as the password of your user
 - Make/edit String value `AutoAdminLogon` with the value `1`

+Tip: Disable the "run as administrator" pop-ups
+- Open the "User Account Control Settings"
+- Move the slider all the way down to "Never notify" and click OK and verify (this is bad for security on personal desktops but only do this for mining rigs - haven't found a better solution yet)